 How it got this way

 The mechanism is well understood.
 Variable reward loops — the same psychological principle that makes slot machines impossible to stop — are baked into every major social platform.
 You don't know if the next scroll will give you something interesting.
 That uncertainty is the point.
-Your dopamine system treats "maybe rewarding" as more compelling than "definitely rewarding," and the apps exploit this ruthlessly.
+Your dopamine system treats "maybe rewarding" as more compelling than "definitely rewarding," and the apps exploit this without mercy.

 "If you're not paying for the product, you are the product.
 And if you're paying for the product but your attention is being sold — you're still the product."